Amantini1997/FromUbuntu/AIP/Lectures.md

 So far we have seen all the plan as starting from the initial state and moving towards the goal state.
 This is known as **forward search** or progression search.
 There are however some planners that start from the goal state and move backwards; this planners operate a **regression search**.

-The idea behind this planners is to consider what actions could have lead to that state.
+The idea behind this planners is to consider what actions could have led to that state.
 > In the example of the amazon driver that delivers a dvd to myHome, the goal state is (at myHome dvd).
 > If we were to identify this a 3-tuple state $<dvd-loc, truck-loc, driver-loc>$
 > As I do not care of the truck and the driver location, I write this predicates as <b>"?"